bdrouvot/bdrouvot.github.io/_posts/2022-06-13-postgresql-direct-path-insert-introduction.md

 ```

 As you can see almost 88% of the time has been spent in the CPU.
-Then it makes a lot of sense to compare 2 Flame Graphs,
+Then it makes a lot of sense to compare 2 Flame Graphs:

 - one captured while the standard insert was running: